 So check out below which season you’d like to explore more of.

-Spring usually entails Easter, and the National Trust properties put on Easter Egg Hunts for the children which always prove to be very popular.
+Spring gives you lots of opportunities for things to do in Norfolk and usually entails the Easter holidays.
+The National Trust properties put on Easter Egg Hunts for the children which always prove to be very popular.

 Well Summer in Norfolk is the place to be!
 We have some of the best beaches in the UK, we have carnivals and festivals, and we have some amazing nature reserves where you can easily spend a whole day having fun outside.
 There are local festivals showing off the Norfolk lobster and crab fishing traditions and carnivals in some of the larger towns.